granjaluisf/auto-annotated-portfolio/content/pages/info.md

       ### I was born in Ecuador, and I grew up in Chicago.
 I’m currently based
-      in Kansas City, MO, where I am a post-bacc in computer science, preparing towards a masters in data science and analytics at the University of Missouri-Kansas City.
+      in Kansas City, MO, where I am a post-bacc in computer science, preparing for a masters in data science and analytics at the University of Missouri-Kansas City.
 When I’m not studying, I love potlucks with my family and friends, practicing the guitar, and watching sci-fi/action films.